Legal & Policies

 The add-in includes a conversational assistant called OptiBot.
 When a user asks a question about their data:

-• OptiBot analyzes only the column headers (field names) of the active spreadsheet to determine which columns are relevant to answer the question.
+• OptiBot analyzes only the column headers (field names) of the active worksheet to determine which columns are relevant to answer the question.

-• If OptiBot detects that a column is likely to contain personal data (for example: respondent names, email addresses, phone numbers), it explicitly asks the user whether they wish to include or exclude that column from the analysis, before accessing any data content.
+• If OptiBot detects that a column may contain personally identifiable information (e.g., respondent names, email addresses, phone numbers), it explicitly asks the user whether they want to include or exclude this column from the analysis before accessing any data content.

 • If the user chooses to exclude a column, it becomes entirely invisible to the AI engine: neither the header nor the column data is read or transmitted.